Hotsheetiq/chat-5.0-review-ai-chat/REQUEST_HISTORY.md

 log #068 – July 28, 2025
 📝 Request: Fix generic fallback overriding intelligent AI responses
 ✅ Resolution: ✅ CRITICAL FALLBACK FIX: Removed the stupid generic I understand how can I help fallback that was overriding AI responses.
 Changed fallback threshold from 10 characters to 3.
 Added intelligent heating-specific fallbacks: heating problem → Got it, heating issue.
 Whats your address.
 AI responses now preserved. 🛡️ Constraint Note: All rules followed as required

+log #069 – July 28, 2025
+📝 Request: Chris keeps asking for address even when caller provides it
+✅ Resolution: ADDRESS RECOGNITION ISSUE: Chris understands heating problem but address verification system not recognizing addresses like 62084 richmond avenue.
+Investigating address detection patterns and API verification logic.

+log #070 – July 28, 2025
+📝 Request: Fix address acknowledgment system
+✅ Resolution: ✅ INTELLIGENT ADDRESS ACKNOWLEDGMENT FIXED: Changed from rejection to acknowledgment.
+Chris now says I heard you say 62084 richmond avenue, but I cannot find that address in our system instead of asking What is your address again.
+Shows he heard them but explains limitations.
+Progressive conversation maintained. 🛡️ Constraint Note: All rules followed as required